Bearded Dragon Care Sheet by ReptiFiles

 Bearded dragons are exceptionally popular as pets, with a calm, curious temperament and array of social behaviors that makes them a safe, entertaining first reptile.

-- OR 4'x2'x2' Zen Habitats Reptile Enclosure with PVC Panels
+- OR Meridian 4'x2'x2' PVC Panel Reptile Enclosure

 - 8-10” dome heat lamp with a ceramic socket

 - high-wattage PAR38 halogen flood bulb, white light

 - 22-24” T5 HO desert UVB bulb and fixture